 Location - Where are you hanging your basket?

-Some baskets prefer partial sun, some prefer full sun.
-To be successful with a sun loving basket you want to have at least 6 hours of direct sun.
-Our most colorful and popular baskets are full sun...Geraniums, Million Bells, Petunias.
-Begonias do wonderfully in partial to shady locations.
-We are here to help you select a basket that will work well with your sun level!
+Some baskets thrive in partial sun, others in full sun.
+For sun-loving baskets to flourish, they need at least six hours of direct sunlight.
+Our most vibrant and sought-after baskets, which include Geraniums, Million Bells, and Petunias, are sun worshippers.
+Conversely, Begonias thrive wonderfully in partial to shady locations.
+We're here to assist you in selecting a basket that aligns perfectly with your sun exposure level!

 Water - How much and when?

 To gauge whether your hanging basket needs watering, simply lift it gently from underneath.
 The weight of the basket can tell you if it's thirsty.
 On cooler days or weeks, your hanging baskets may not require daily watering.
 Avoid adding water to already wet soil; it's crucial that plant roots dry out before their next watering.
 During the scorching summer spells, your baskets might need watering once or even twice daily.

 We suggest using a water wand to save you the trouble of pulling down your baskets each time they need watering.
 Insert the wand deep inside the basket, avoiding the leaves or blooms, and continue until you see water seeping out from the bottom of the basket consistently.

 If your basket's soil has dried out completely, appearing crumbly and cracked, you'll need to water it several times to rehydrate the soil so that the plants can absorb moisture again.

 Fertilization - Absolutely Essential!